-Genetic factors seem to play a role in at least some of these cancers.
 Lung cancers in non-smokers are often different in some ways from those that occur in smokers.
-They tend to occur at younger ages, often affecting people in their 30s or 40s (while in smokers the average age at diagnosis is over 70).
-The cancers that occur in non-smokers often have certain gene changes that are different from those in tumors from smokers.
-In some cases, these changes can be used to guide therapy.
+They tend to occur at younger ages.
+Lung cancers in non-smokers often have certain gene changes that are different from those in tumors from smokers.
+In some cases, these changes can be used to guide treatment.

 Gene changes that may lead to lung cancer

-Scientists have begun to understand how the known risk factors for lung cancer may produce certain changes in the DNA of cells in the lungs, causing them to grow abnormally and form cancers.
-DNA is the chemical in each of our cells that makes up our genes – the instructions for how our cells function.
+Scientists know how some of the risk factors for lung cancer can cause certain changes in the DNA of lung cells.
+These changes can lead to abnormal cell growth and, sometimes, cancer.
+DNA is the chemical in our cells that makes up our genes, which control how our cells function.
 We usually look like our parents because they are the source of our DNA.
-However, DNA affects more than how we look.
-It also can influence our risk for developing certain diseases, such as some kinds of cancer.
+But DNA also can influence our risk for developing certain diseases, including some kinds of cancer.

 Inherited gene changes

 Some people inherit DNA mutations (changes) from their parents that greatly increase their risk for developing certain cancers.
-However, inherited mutations are not thought to cause very many lung cancers.
+But inherited mutations alone are not thought to cause very many lung cancers.

-Other people may inherit faulty DNA repair mechanisms that make it more likely they will end up with DNA changes.
-Every time a cell prepares to divide into 2 new cells, it must make a new copy of its DNA.
-This process is not perfect, and copying errors sometimes occur.
-Cells normally have repair enzymes that proofread the DNA to help prevent this.
-People with repair enzymes that don’t work as well might be especially vulnerable to cancer-causing chemicals and radiation.
+Other people inherit faulty DNA repair mechanisms that make it more likely they will end up with DNA changes.
+People with DNA repair enzymes that don’t work normally might be especially vulnerable to cancer-causing chemicals and radiation.

-Researchers are developing tests that may help identify such people, but these tests are not yet reliable enough for routine use.
+Researchers are developing tests that may help identify such people, but these tests are not yet used routinely.
 For now, doctors recommend that all people avoid tobacco smoke and other exposures that might increase their cancer risk.

 Acquired gene changes

-Acquired changes in certain genes, such as the p53 or p16 tumor suppressor genes and the K-RAS oncogene, are thought to be important in the development of non-small cell lung cancer.
-Changes in these and other genes may also make some lung cancers likely to grow and spread more rapidly than others.
+Acquired changes in certain genes, such as the TP53 or p16 tumor suppressor genes and the K-RAS or ALK oncogenes, are thought to be important in the development of non-small cell lung cancer.
+Changes in these and other genes may also make some lung cancers more likely to grow and spread than others.
 Not all lung cancers share the same gene changes, so there are undoubtedly changes in other genes that have not yet been found.